semgrep/semgrep-docs/docs/kb/rules/ellipsis-metavariables.md

 Most commonly, ellipsis metavariables like `$...ARGS` are used for purposes like matching multiple arguments to a function, [while capturing the values for later re-use](/docs/writing-rules/pattern-syntax/#ellipsis-metavariables).

 However, they can also be used to match multiple word tokens.
-This is especially handy in [Generic pattern matching mode](/docs/writing-rules/generic-pattern-matching/), where a token is defined as a sequence of characters in the set `[A-z0-9_]`.
+This is especially handy in [Generic pattern matching mode](/docs/writing-rules/generic-pattern-matching/), where a token is defined as a sequence of characters in the set `[A-z0-9_]`, which is not a fit for all languages.

 ## Capturing multiple tokens with ellipsis metavariables

 In `generic` mode, `ABC_DEF` is one token, and a metavariable such as `$VAR` captures the entire sequence.
 However, `ABC-DEF` is two tokens, and a metavariable such as `$VAR` does not capture the entire sequence.

 If the language you're working with allows other characters in tokens, using ellipsis metavariables can prevent problems with matching too little of the pattern.